postcss/postcss/docs/plugins.md

 * [`postcss-subgrid`] provides a basic shim for the CSS `display: subgrid` spec.
 * [`mq4-hover-shim`] supports the `@media (hover)` feature.

-See also [`cssnext`] plugins pack to add future CSS syntax by one line of code.
+See also [`posctss-preset-env`] plugins pack to add future CSS syntax by one line of code.

 ## Fallbacks